bsmg/beat-saber-community-wiki/beginners-guide.md

 Can't find where Beat Saber is installed?
 See [install folder.](faq/install-folder)

 ## Manual Installation
+> You don't need to do this if you have the installer!
+The following steps are for installing mods that aren't in the installer, e.g. mods pending approval for modsaber, betas, etc
+> ~~Or you actually want to do this the hard way for some ungodly reason, like it's 2019 we have better technology sheesh but whatever~~
+{.is-warning}

 If you've already used to the installer to patch the game, skip to step 4.
 1. Download [IPA](https://www.modsaber.org/mod/illusion-plugin-architecture).
 2. Navigate to your [install folder.](faq/install-folder)